fosrl/docs/packages/docusaurus/docs/11-supporter-program.md

 ## How is this different than the Professional Edition?

 The Supporter Program is a way to support the project and remove the support marks.
 It is a one time donation.
-No features are unlocked.

-The Professional plan is a paid license that allows you to use the software in a commercial environment that unlocks features and provides support.
-It is a monthly subscription.
+The Professional plan is a paid license that allows you to use the software in a commercial environment that allows for internal use and provides support.